AbdulSpec/Port-Scanner/README.md

 Project 2: This project showcases a little about my skills, projects, goals, and journey as a CyberSec student.

-About the Project/What is does
+About the Project/What is does:

-Project 2 is a Port Scanner, once supplied with a range, it will scan those ports and return a list of which are opened/closed
+Project 2 is a Port Scanner, once supplied with a range, it will scan those ports and return a list of which are opened/closed, keeping a log of them on a separate file.

-Technologies Used
+Technologies Used:

 Python3
 Libraries